 Access arrangements applications are made towards the start of the examination series/ course in Year 10.
 An assessor's report must show that the candidate has a significant and long-term impairment.
-For example, a candidate who is eligible for extra time would need to have 2 standardised scores below average (85) relating to processing speeds for writing, reading/reading comprehension or cognitive processing demonstrating they work much more slowly than others.

 Please note - the need for access arrangements is considered on a subject-by-subject basis.
 Candidates may not require the same access arrangements in each subject, i.e., extra time may be awarded for extended writing subjects only.